Helping Students Reach Goals

 New Distance Education (Online) Students

-First-time students who are planning to exclusively enroll in Distance Education courses (online) are required to attend an online Pre-Enrollment Session prior to registering for courses.
-You will meet with an academic advisor during this session.
+New Transfer Students who are transferring in with 12 or more previously completed credit hours and are planning to exclusively enroll in Distance Education courses (online) are required to attend an online Advising & Registration Session prior to registering for courses.
+During this session, you will meet with an academic advisor to learn more about HCC and determine your course placement.

-New Transfer Students who are planning to exclusively enroll in Distance Education courses (online) should visit the Distance Education website for information about online courses and to speak with an Academic Advisor.
+New Transfer Students who are transferring in with 12 or more previously completed credit hours and are planning to exclusively enroll in Distance Education courses (online) should visit the Distance Education website for information about online courses and to speak with an Academic Advisor.

 Distance Education Advising

 Students who are enrolled exclusively in Distance Education (online) courses should visit the Distance Education Website for information about online courses and speak with an Academic Advisor.

 Click on the following CareerHub link https://shibboleth-hccs-csm.symplicity.com/sso/ to schedule a virtual advising appointment with your assigned Academic Advisor.
 Advising sessions can be conducted via webcam or telephone.